 Once the police are on school premises, the decision on whether to conduct a strip search lies solely with them.
 The school will advocate for the safety and wellbeing of the pupil(s) involved.
-Staff retain a duty of care to the pupil involved and should advocate for pupil wellbeing at all times.
+Staff retain a duty of care to the pupil involved and should always advocate for pupil wellbeing.